-A rugged wooly sweater with raglan sleeves and warm double collar to keep him warm in a bracing breeze.
-Up to 3XL, this sweater is designed to be worn with positive ease.
+A rugged woolly jumper with raglan sleeves and warm double collar to keep him warm in a bracing breeze.
+Up to 3XL, this jumper is designed to be worn with positive ease.
 Anna Johanna's design gets our vote for a staple men's knit.

 12. The fabulous flair